LavKushwaha01/LavKushwaha01/README.md

 - 👋 Hi, I’m @Lav Kushwaha
-- 👀 I’m interested in Web 3.0
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning BackEnd
+- 🌱 I’m currently learning DevOps automation tools
 - 💞️ I’m looking to collaborate on Linkdin
 - 📫 How to reach me ...
 - 😄 Pronouns: ...